RiceComp427/comp427-hw1-paranoia-Jokeren/README.md

 ## Problem 3
 - Scenario: When we park our cars in a public parking garage or an oil station, we need to prevent our assets in the vehicle from being stolen.
 - Assumptions:
-  - The public parking garage or oil station is not safe, and we have plenty of assets in the car.
+  - The public parking garage or oil station is not safe.
+  - We have plenty of assets in the car.
 - Assets:
   - Personal assets such as phones, laptops, credit cards, etc.
 - Threats: